kraluc/vincentricci/README.md

-## zshell customization
+# zshell customization

-These files contain some customized settings that I gleaned from other people's posts.
+Customized settings I gleaned from other people's posts.

 ###  Custom P10k when Virtual Environment is activated